LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 ### Tip locations

 The main contrast in the setup to previous analyses is that we include additional information about the sampling location of sequences.
-Sequences were taken from patients in Hong Kong and New Zealand.
+Sequences were taken from patients in Hong Kong, New York and New Zealand.
 We can specify these sampling locations by extracting them from taxa labels.
-Use `split` to split the taxa names by the separator "_", and take the second group given `i=1` where `i` is the index of split elements and starts from 0.
+Use `split` to split the taxa names by the separator `|`, and take the 4th group given `i=3` where `i` is the index of split elements and starts from 0.
 You can check the locations by clicking the graphical component `demes`.